zeid-hub/python-p3-v2-orm-relationships/README.md

                              self.department.id, self.id))
         CONN.commit()

-    @classmethod
-    def create(cls, name, job_title, department):
-        """ Initialize a new Employee object and save the object to the database """ employee = Employee(name, job_title, department)
-        employee.save()
-        return employee

     def delete(self):
-        sql = """
+        """Delete the row corresponding to the current Employee object""" sql = """
             DELETE FROM employees
             WHERE id = ?